 MANFRED NOWAK: Yes.

-AMY GOODMAN: You talked about detention on the border, the number of children that are detained, that are separated by their families in this country.
-And you’re talking about an international violation of law.
+AMY GOODMAN: So, you talked about detention on the border, the number of children that are detained, that are separated by their families in this country, and you’re talking about an international violation of law.

 MANFRED NOWAK: Yes.
-Of course this was, in my opinion, a decision that is inhuman treatment both to the children, very small children that are separated from their families, but also to the families.
-Sometimes the families have been deported back to Mexico or Central America and the children are still kept in the United States.
+Of course, this was, in my opinion, a decision that is inhuman treatment, both to the children, and very small children that were separated from their families, but also to the families.
+You know, sometimes the families have been deported back to Mexico or Central America, and the children are still kept in the United States.
 The children don’t know where their families are.
 The families are searching for their children.
-This is terrible if you imagine if you are a mother of a small child and you don’t know where the child is.
+This is terrible, if you imagine, if you are a mother of a small child and you don’t know where the child is.

-AMY GOODMAN: Also, the children of ISIS fighters—explain where they are being imprisoned.
+AMY GOODMAN: Also, the children of ISIS fighters, explain where they’re being imprisoned.

 MANFRED NOWAK: We have about 29,000 of these children.
-Partly they were recruited by the internet, by ISIS, partly whose families went to the so-called caliphate.
-And it’s small children, or they were even born there, and now they are detained either by the Kurdish authorities in the north of Syria, or in Iraq, under deplorable conditions.
+Partly, they were recruited via the internet by ISIS.
+Partly, whole families went to the so-called caliphate.
+And it’s small children, or they were even born there, and now they are detained either by the Kurdish authorities in the north of Syria or in Iraq, under deplorable conditions.
 And very often, European or other countries where they are coming from don’t want to take them back.
-So what we are saying and recommending is that European and Central Asian and other states should take the responsibility for their own nationals, to actually take them back and try to resocialize them.
-Not to punish them.
-Children in armed conflict, child soldiers, should be seen primarily as victims but not as perpetrators.
+So, what we are saying and recommending is that European and Central Asian and other states should take the responsibility for their own nationals, to actually take them back and try to resocialize them, not to punish them.
+Children in armed conflict, child soldiers, should be seen primarily as victims, but not as perpetrators.

-AMY GOODMAN: Talk about Uighur children.
+AMY GOODMAN: Talk about Uyghur children.
 Talk about what’s happening in China right now.

-MANFRED NOWAK: What we know is that about one million human beings, Uighurs, Muslims from Xinjiang in China, are currently detained in camps for reeducation purposes.
-Of course many of them are children and those are children who have been separated from their parents.
+MANFRED NOWAK: I mean, what we know is that about 1 million human beings, Uyghurs, Muslims from Xinjiang in China, are currently detained in camps for re-education purposes.
+And, of course, many of them are children, and those are children who have been separated from their parents.
 But we don’t have enough information to really say how many, but certainly those are thousands, many thousands of children that are suffering there.

-AMY GOODMAN: What does it mean when a state doesn’t participate in giving over information?
+AMY GOODMAN: So, what does it mean when a state doesn’t participate in giving over information?

 AMY GOODMAN: I wanted to ask you about a story that goes back in time but actually is in the headlines right now.
-It’s about this latest news that we had in our headlines about the International Criminal Court finding the U.S. — looking into crimes against humanity or war crimes.
-When you were the U.N. rapporteur on torture, you called for an investigation into President Bush and Donald Rumsfeld for war crimes.
+And it’s about this latest news that we had in our headlines about the International Criminal Court finding the U.S. — looking into crimes against humanity or war crimes.
+And, I mean, when you were the U.N. rapporteur on torture, you called for an investigation into President Bush and Donald Rumsfeld for war crimes.
 This relates directly.

-MANFRED NOWAK: Yes, For war crimes and crimes against humanity.
-For me, I was special rapporteur on torture for torture that was practiced both in secret detention camps, in Guantanamo Bay, in Abu Ghraib, and in other facilities in particular [inaudible] Afghanistan, the prison of darkness, et cetera, which were terrible crimes that were committed there under the direct responsibility of President Bush and of course Secretary Rumsfeld as well.
-So I am very happy actually—it is a little bit late that the International Criminal Court only now is starting to investigate these crimes that happened in Afghanistan many, many years ago.
+MANFRED NOWAK: Yes, for war crimes and crimes against humanity — for me, I was special rapporteur on torture — for torture that was practiced both in secret detention camps, in Guantánamo Bay, in Abu Ghraib and in other facilities, in particular those in Afghanistan, the prison of darkness, etc., which were terrible crimes that were committed there under the direct responsibility of President Bush and, of course, Secretary Rumsfeld, as well.
+So I am very happy, actually.
+It’s a little bit late that the International Criminal Court only now is starting to investigate these crimes that happened in Afghanistan many, many years ago.

-AMY GOODMAN: I was struck by how little attention this latest report that you have put out has gotten, when you’re talking about seven million children, and it could well be more children, being detained, imprisoned, held in some way around the world.
+AMY GOODMAN: I was struck by how little attention this latest report that you’ve put out has gotten, when you’re talking about 7 million children — and it could well be more children — being detained, imprisoned, held in some way around the world.
 Some of the media tried to discredit it based on the news conference that you held, talking about a number you used.
-And I’m wondering if you could comment quickly on this, talking about the number of children in detention in the United States, in migration detention?
+And I’m wondering if you could comment quickly on this, talking about the number of children in detention in the United States, in immigration detention?

-AMY GOODMAN: And so what you’re saying is there has been a continuum from the Obama to the Trump administration.
+AMY GOODMAN: And so, what you’re saying is there’s been a continuum from the Obama to the Trump administration.

 AMY GOODMAN: Finally, the legacy of the torture program of the United States, you having served for years as the U.N. rapporteur on torture?

 MANFRED NOWAK: Of course, it was a very bad precedent.
-And many other countries have said, “The United States is the country that founded democracy and human rights more than 200 years ago.
+And in many other countries who said, “The United States is the country that founded democracy and human rights more than 200 years ago.
 They are now officially applying torture, so why shouldn’t we do the same?
 Because we are also dealing with terrorists.”
-So that was really undermining the absolute prohibition of torture, and that’s a very, very negative long-term effect of the Bush administration
+And so, that was really undermining the absolute prohibition of torture, and that’s a very, very negative long-term effect of the Bush administration

-AMY GOODMAN: We will certainly link to your report on the imprisonment of children worldwide.
+AMY GOODMAN: Well, we will certainly link to your report on the imprisonment of children worldwide.
 Your figures — oh, the new global study on children detained, deprived of liberty.
-Your number at least seven million.
+Your number, at least 7 million.
 Manfred Nowak, Austrian human rights lawyer, former U.N. rapporteur on torture from 2004 to 2010.

-We will be livestreaming today’s impeachment hearing at Democracynow.org starting at 10:00 Eastern Standard Time.
+We will be live-streaming today’s impeachment hearing at democracynow.org starting at 10 Eastern Standard Time.
 That does it for our show.
-Special thanks to Stockholm’s Open Channel, Stockholm’s only independent grassroots non-commercial TV station, committed to free speech.
+Special thanks to Stockholm’s Open Channel, Stockholm’s only independent, grassroots, non-commercial TV station committed to free speech.
 I’m Amy Goodman.
 Thanks so much for joining us.